My Fibroid Clinic

 Initial Symptoms of Fibroids

 Uterine fibroids are non-cancerous growths that frequently show no symptoms in the beginning.
-Many women may not realize they have fibroids because the early signs are subtle and can be mistaken for other conditions.
-Typical uterine conditions.
+In many cases, these growths can develop slowly and go unnoticed for a long period.
+Many women may not realize they have fibroids because the early signs are subtle, mild, or can easily be mistaken for other common health conditions.
 Initial signs might include:

 Symptoms of Advanced Fibroids